Plain English: Ireland

-The National Adult Literacy Agency (NALA). is the national leader in plain English training and provision in Ireland.
+The National Adult Literacy Agency (NALA) promotes plain English training and provision in Ireland.
 Since 2005, NALA has supported organisations and government departments to use plain English through its training, style guides and editing work.
-In 2019, NALA saw its lobbying work pay off when a Draft Plain Language Act (2019) received cross party support, but Brexit discussions and then COVID-19 put the draft act on hold.
-NALA and other plain English advocates hope that the draft Act is enacted soon.
-Meanwhile, NALA continues to support domestic and international efforts to make information accessible to all (particularly those with literacy and numeracy needs).
+In 2019, a Draft Plain Language Act (2019) supported by NALA received cross-party support, but Brexit discussions and then COVID-19 put the draft act on hold.
+NALA continues to support domestic and international efforts to make information accessible to all (particularly those with literacy and numeracy needs).

-In early 2020, NALA developed an A-Z plain English guide to COVID-19 terms and continues to provide support and advice to those who wish to improve the quality and clarity of their information.
-It is also a keen supporter of, and contributor to, the evolving international plain language standards.
+In early 2020, NALA developed an A-Z plain English guide to COVID-19 terms, and continues to provide support and advice to those who wish to improve the quality and clarity of their information.
+It also supports and contributes to evolving international plain language standards.

 United States

 In the US, the Plain Language Movement in government communication started in the 1970s.
 The Paperwork Reduction Act was introduced in 1976, and in 1978 President Carter issued executive orders intended to make government regulations "cost-effective and easy-to-understand by those who were required to comply with them."
 Many agencies now have long-standing policies mandating plain language; in 2010, this was made a federal requirement with the Plain Writing Act.